 Taking your vitamins and other supplements will help you cover up the nutrient that is left missing in your body system.
 You can also take hair supplements that would provide the right protein nutrients needed for hair growth.

 You can also use products specifically made to battle thinning hair or hair loss.
-Products like Jane Carter Scalp Renew are designed to thicken your hair roots by exfoliating and cleansing the scalp, or you can deep condition with the Root’s Naturelle Virgin Hair Fertilizer that helps to make your hair grow faster.
+Products like Olaplex Hair Perfector No 3 Repairing Treatment helps to thicken your hair roots by exfoliating and cleansing the scalp.
+You can deep condition with the Root’s Naturelle Virgin Hair Fertilizer that helps to make your hair grow faster.

-You can also use supplements like Nutrafol Hair Loss Thinning Supplement that helps DHT inhibitors and anti-stress adaptors rebalance hormone levels and many other good products for thinning hair growth.
+You can also use supplements that help DHT inhibitors and anti-stress adaptors rebalance hormone levels and many other good products for thinning hair growth.

 It is best to protect your hair by using wigs rather than weaving them into your hair.
 When you use wigs, your hair is covered in a protective cap and kept firm and in place, and when the day is over, you let your hair breathe.